Phlebodium aureum: Taxonomy

 Phlebodium aureum is a member of a very small, and recently discovered genus.
 It was split from the genus Polypodium, and the split is still apparent in the multitude of synonyms available for Phlebodium aureum.
 Phlebodium is one of the 178 genera in the family Polypodiaceae.
 Additionally, the family Polypodiaceae is broken into a number of subfamilies, with Phlebodium a member of the non-grammatid tribe within the subfamily Polypodioideae.
 Members of the non-grammatids in this subfamily include the genera Phlebodium as well as Polypodium, from which Phlebodium is derived and which most likely is its closest relative.
 Other members include Pecluma, Pleopeltis, Microgramma, and Pleurosoriopsis.
 A bootstrapping technique proves that, at a 90% confidence level, the polypodiaceous ferns form a sister relationship with tree ferns.
 However, further phylogenetic studies need to be conducted regarding the current status of the genus, and which of the species are the most related.

 The genus Phlebodium is exemplified by containing rows of areoles that lack included veins, and each sorus served by two different veins.
 Correll and Correll, two authors responsible for thirty years of classification since Flora was introduced in 1982, documented Phlebodium aureum as Polypodium aureum as recently as 1982.
 However, this creation of the new genera is warranted based on some notable differences.
 For instance, Giudice et al. point out that the sori on Phlebodium are more smooth and rounded when compared to other groups within the family Polypodiaceae.
 Additionally, studies on spores and size of the mature plant prove that Phlebodium contrasts severely from the rest of its family, providing the creation of the genera.
 The division of genera within the Polypodiaceae is fairly gray, considering that systematically, gametophytes differ only very slightly amongst different genera.

 Members of the family Polypodiaceae are most closely related to the Davalliaceae, with further relationships noted to Oleandraceae, Tectariaceae, and the Lomariopsidaceae within the order Polypodiales, which contains 80% of today's ferns species (see additional page for picture).
 The order arose and diversified about 100 million years ago, and are regarded as one of the most evolutionarily advanced orders of ferns.

 Distribution

 It is confined to the eastern side of the Americas and the Caribbean, ranging from the extreme southeast of the US state of Georgia and south into Florida.
-It is also found in the Bahamas, on Puerto Rico, Hispaniola, and the Lesser Antilles, as well as coastal regions of Caribbean and Atlantic South America, including Venezuela, Brazil, Suriname, French Guinea, Guyana, and Paraguay.
+It is also found in the Bahamas, on Puerto Rico, Hispaniola, and the Lesser Antilles, as well as coastal regions of Caribbean and Atlantic South America, including Venezuela, Brazil, Suriname, French Guiana, Guyana, and Paraguay.
 It is the only species of Phlebodium found in North America or on Caribbean islands; all other species are endemic to South America.